gabrielarcangelbol/data-pipeline-portfolio/README.md

 - Getting Started with Jupyter

 By following these steps and using the provided resources, you should be able to successfully run the code and understand the project structure and analysis.

+## Contact
+Feel free to reach out to me for questions, comments, or more information about my projects.
+You can contact me at gabrielarcangelbol@gmail.com.

 ---